 While there are many similarities between the adoption and surrogacy processes, there are of course some key differences.

-The next step is finding a surrogate mother.
-American Surrogacy will help you create your Intended Parent Profile and will show it to our waiting surrogate mothers, who’ve already been approved and entered into our program.
+The next step is finding a surrogate.
+American Surrogacy will help you create your Intended Parent Profile and will show it to our waiting surrogates, who’ve already been approved and entered into our program.

-The cost of surrogacy can vary greatly, depending on the number of embryo transfers required, the experience of the surrogate mother, and many other factors.
+The cost of surrogacy can vary greatly, depending on the number of embryo transfers required, the experience of the surrogate, and many other factors.
 While it’s difficult to provide a range, the cost of surrogacy is usually at least double the cost of a domestic infant adoption.
 Please contact us for more information on surrogacy costs.

 Surrogate Outreach Program – American Surrogacy works with a wide variety of gestational surrogates because we:

-Extensive Pre-Screening – From psychological screenings, to in-home visits, to medical evaluations with a reproductive endocrinologist, our screening process ensures the women we work with are physically, medically and emotionally prepared for surrogacy, unlike many who are found overseas or independently of a surrogacy professional.
+Extensive Pre-Screening – From psychological screenings, to in-home visits, to medical evaluations with a reproductive endocrinologist, our screening process ensures the surrogates we work with are physically, medically and emotionally prepared for surrogacy, unlike many who are found overseas or independently of a surrogacy professional.

-For more information about surrogacy, or if you are trying to decide whether adoption or surrogacy is best for your family, please call 1.800.236.7846 or click here to request surrogacy information with American Surrogacy.
+For more information about surrogacy, or if you are trying to decide whether adoption or surrogacy is best for your family, please call 1-800-236-7846 or click here to request surrogacy information with American Surrogacy.

 ©2018 American Adoptions - All Rights Reserved